 - Get the contact information of any that witnessed the accident.

-To begin an emergency vehicle accident UK claim, all you need to do is contact Accident Claims UK and we will guide you every step of the way.
+To begin an emergency vehicle accident UK claim, all you need to do is contact Accident Claims UK, and we will guide you every step of the way.
 We always begin by providing you with a free consultation.
 This means that we will ask you some questions so we can advise you correctly.
 It also means that you get the chance to ask us some queries as well.
-We will then guide you throughout the claim so you can get the compensation you deserve.
+We will then guide you throughout the police car accident claim so you can get the compensation you deserve.

-How much compensation for emergency service vehicle accident?
+How much compensation for an emergency service vehicle accident?
 This is a question that most people reading this will be looking for the answer to.
 In the table below, you can see the average payouts for injuries commonly caused due to accidents with an emergency services vehicle.
 It is important to note, though, that every claim is handled on an individual case-by-case basis.
 This is because every accident is different and compensation is awarded accordingly, ensuring you are always given a fair amount.
 After all, injuries differ in terms of severity and the impact they have on a person’s life, and so all of these individual circumstances are taken into account.
 However, the table below should give you an understanding of the sort of payout you could be looking at if you have had an accident with an emergency vehicle.

 |Injury sustained||How severe was the injury?||Details about the injury||Extra notes|